 In short, I could have become an author and remained a worker.
 At some point, I could have even brought my own why right into my workplace – if I’d had the mindset to create the opportunity for it.

 Now of course regrets are useless.
-If I hadn’t left the corporate world and gone on my purpose adventure, I wouldn’t be writing this for you and I wouldn’t be announcing an intriguing twist to my story.
+If I hadn’t left the corporate world and gone on my purpose adventure, I wouldn’t have been able to share what I’ve learnt with you.

 With love and purpose